walkerRnD/codebuff/knowledge.md

 ## Knowledge File Management

 - Knowledge is stored in `knowledge.md` files, which can be created in relevant directories throughout the project.
-- Mani automatically updates knowledge files when learning new information or correcting mistakes.
+- Buffy automatically updates knowledge files when learning new information or correcting mistakes.
 - Developers are encouraged to review and commit knowledge file changes to share insights across the team.

 When updating knowledge files: